 The first thing you'll notice is that you aren't working all of the stitches all the way across the row.
 That makes many first-timers nervous, but it is the way it must be done to make the proper curve.
 The process is known as knitting short rows, and it is the key to making a heel that's actually kind of heel shaped.

-So the first step is to trust the pattern and do what it says, no matter how complicated it sounds.
-If we were working a sock with the instructions as noted above, then we would slip the first stitch, purl 14, purl two together, purl one more, and then turn the work like you normally do at the end of a row, leaving the unworked stitches on the needle, as shown.Continue to 2 of 3 below.
+Trust the pattern and do what it says, no matter how complicated it sounds.
+If you were working a sock with the instructions as noted above, then you would slip the first stitch, purl 14, purl two together, purl one more, and then turn the work like you normally do at the end of a row, leaving the unworked stitches on the needle, as shown.Continue to 2 of 3 below.

 02 of 03